 This web page, which will be updated as the situation develops.

-The email address or the phone should be used when someone in self isolation, or vulnerable, has a problem they cannot deal with themselves and needs someone to assist them, like getting some shopping, or collecting a prescription if allowed.
+The email address or the phone should be used when someone in self isolation, or vulnerable, has a problem they cannot deal with themselves and needs someone to assist them with something that they can no longer do themselves, from shopping to getting a prescription delivered.
 If in doubt please just ask!